 9. Cooking Supplies/BBQ Grill

 Make sure you have what you need in terms of cooking supplies for your trip.
-This post by Fresh off the Grid has plenty of suggestions on the kitchen supplies you should consider bringing for your camping getaway.
+Our blog, Cooking While Camping: Everything You Should Know and Creative Meal Ideas, specifically outlines the supplies you’ll need to bring if you don’t want to limit yourself to protein bars and canned food.
 If you need to purchase any of these items ahead of time, browse for deals on Flipp.

 Don’t forget your campfire essentials such as firewood and lighters, so you don’t have to resort to the old friction technique.
 Also…if you want to avoid temper tantrums from your kids, do not forget ingredients for s’mores!
 No camping trip is complete without a toasty marshmallow (or 12).

-With only one month left of summer (crazy, right?), we hope you make the most of it and spend some good old fashioned fun outdoors, away from the stress and craziness of day-to-day life.
+We hope you make the most of this summer and spend some good old-fashioned fun outdoors, away from the stress and craziness of day-to-day life.
 It’s amazing how refreshing a weekend of serenity and fresh air can be for the soul!